hongkailiu/dptp-doc/tool/podman.md

 ➜  ~ podman machine start
 ```

-The volume bind option SELinux `:z` and `:Z` for example, `--volume "$PWD:/tmp/release:z"`, has not been supporte on 'Mac with Apple silicon'.
+The volume bind option SELinux `:z` and `:Z` for example, `--volume "$PWD:/tmp/release:z"`, has [not been supported on Mac](https://github.com/containers/podman/issues/13631#issuecomment-1077643246).
 We need to remove it to run the command.